AleoNet/snarkOS/README.md

 FLAGS:
     -h, --help         Prints help information
-    -n, --nodisplay    If the flag is set, the node will only output logs -V, --version      Prints version information
+        --nodisplay    If the flag is set, the node will only output logs -V, --version      Prints version information

 OPTIONS: